LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Experiments

 Regarding the partition of latent codes, we could easily choose the first several channels as one group.
 Accordingly, the remaining ones become the complementary code.
 Therefore, the goal of the proposed regularizer is to enable the explicit control of certain regions of interest through the chosen channels.
 Note that the number of first channels that would be grouped usually depends on the area ratio of the chosen region over the entire image.
 In the following context, we will show different ways of choosing pixels out of images and building explicit links between the chosen channels and pixels.

 \textbf{Region-based control.} One general way of grouping pixels is to use a bounding box that could cover a rectangle region. \cref{fig:single-region} presents the qualitative results of choosing different regions randomly.
-Red bounding boxes in~\cref{fig:single-region} denote the chosen regions of interest.
-In terms of human faces on FFHQ, we randomly select two spatial patches that usually contain either complicated or non-special semantics (\emph{e.g.,} half of faces or just a cube of background).
+Red bounding boxes in \cref{fig:single-region} denote the chosen regions of interest.
+In terms of animal faces on AFHQ, we randomly select two spatial patches and link each region to a specific latent fragment (\emph{e.g.}, the latent fragment can be localized at a random position).
 Obviously, after building the explicit link, we could merely change the chosen regions by perturbing the corresponding partition of latent codes, while maintaining the rest regions untouched.
 Besides, perturbing the complementary latent codes results in substantial change for regions out of interest, demonstrating that the spatial controlling is well-built by the proposed explicit link.
 Additionally, we also verify the effectiveness of our regularizer on various datasets.
-For instance, the connection between a partition of latent code and two eyes or one ear of animal faces could be also easily set up, causing appealing editing results.
-Moreover, not only a relatively small region but also the larger one could be well linked to several axes of latent space.
-Results on LSUN Church suggest that even half of the entire image is also controllable with the aid of the proposed approach.
+For instance, the connection between a partition of latent code and half of the entire image (\textit{i.e.}, Church and Car) also could be easily set up, causing appealing editing results.
+The LSUN Church and Car results imply that even if the images are not aligned, we can still build a link and get satisfying editing results.
+In other words, whether images are aligned does not affect the linkage construction.
 The difference maps further present how well such an explicit link could control a region of interest.

-\textbf{Semantic-based control.} Prior experimental results demonstrate the control on a rectangle region that seems to be irrelevant to a certain visual concept.
-Namely, this link is semantic-agnostic since it merely bridges several channels with spatial locations rather than semantics.
-Therefore, we further conduct experiments on semantic controlling.
-To be specific, by leveraging an off-the-shelf segmentation model~\cite{zhou2018semantic}, we could easily obtain mask annotations that specify various semantics.